frdvo/azure_cv_cicd/README.md

 3. Copy and paste the text above in your terminal and press enter and run the following commands
 4. `make prepare` to login to Azure, deploy ACR and configure your local Docker
+5. `make build` to build the container
-5. `make bpd` to build, publish and deploy the container
+6. `make deploy` to publish the contatainer and deploy ACI
-6. `make clean` to clean the resources.
+7. `make clean` to clean the resources.
 You have to confirm to destroy each resource (ACI and ACR)